Eduardo-Balistieri/API-testing-with-jest/README.md

-# Testing an API with node/sqlite with jest
+# Testing an API with node/sqlite using jest

 ![Database diagram](./dbDiagram.png)